Jay Cooke IV: Military service

 During World War I, Cooke was a Captain in the United States Army and served as aide-de-camp Joseph E. Kuhn, commander of the 79th Infantry Division.
 He was gassed in a battle north of Verdun.
 The attack left him partiality blind and without his voice for six weeks.

 Feeling that the American entry into World War II was inevitable, Cooke took a month off from his U.S. Senate campaign to attended the Citizens' Military Training Camp at Fort Meade.
 He rejoined the Army in 1941 and held the rank of Lieutenant colonel.
 He commanded a combat battalion during the Battle of Saint-Lô and was hit in the left leg and on the left side of his face by machine gun fire, resulting in the loss of his left eye.

 Business career

 Cooke joined Chas.
 D. Barney & Co. in 1921 and became a partner in 1924.
 He was a limited partner in the successor firm Smith Barney & Co.
-He gave of most of his business interests in 1935 to focus on politics.
+He gave up most of his business interests in 1935 to focus on politics.
 In his later years, he was chairman of Cooke & Bieler, investment counselors with offices in the Philadelphia National Bank Building.